sondernextdoor/Poseidon/README.md

 You can either call the functions in memory.h and process.h manually, or you can just create a KProcess object for easier use.
 KProcess features are as follows:

 ```

+	// Make a process object for your target process

+	KProcess Notepad(L"notepad.exe")

         // Read Memory

 	int Value = Notepad.Read<int>((PVOID)0xDEADBEEF);